CANVax Webinar Series

 This presentation will describe the challenges and opportunities about what discussing vaccination through a midwifery informed choice lens presents and the role of midwives in immunization decision-making and service delivery.
 In addition, it will share some of CAM/NACM’s assessment findings and the informational materials produced in response.

-Slides Available (coming soon)
+Slides Available

 Immunization in special populations: Are you really “up to date”?